Musar literature: Mesillat Yesharim

-Ottoman Musar literature
+Ottoman

 According to Julia Phillips Cohen, summarizing the work of Matthias B. Lehmann on Musar literature in Ottoman Sephardic society:

 Beginning in the eighteenth century, a number of Ottoman rabbis had undertaken the task of fighting the ignorance they believed was plaguing their communities by producing works of Jewish ethics (musar) in Judeo-Spanish (also known as Ladino).
 This development was inspired in part by a particular strain within Jewish mysticism (Lurianic Kabbalah) which suggested that every Jew would necessarily play a role in the mending of the world required for redemption.
 The spread of ignorance among their coreligionists thus threatened to undo the proper order of things.
 It was with this in mind that these Ottoman rabbis--all capable of publishing in the more highly esteemed Hebrew language of their religious tradition--chose to write in their vernacular instead.
 While they democratized rabbinic knowledge by translating it for the masses, these "vernacular rabbis" (to use Matthias Lehmann's term) also attempted to instill in their audiences the sense that their texts required the mediation of individuals with religious training.
 Thus, they explained that common people should gather together to read their books in meldados, or study sessions, always with the guidance of someone trained in the study of Jewish law.

 Among the most popular works of Musar literature produced in Ottoman society was Elijah ha-Kohen's Shevet Musar, first published in Ladino in 1748.
 Pele Yoetz by Rabbi Eliezer Papo (1785–1826) was another exemplary work of this genre.

-Haskalah Musar literature
+Haskalah

 In Europe, leaders of the Haskalah made significant contributions to Musar literature.
 Naphtali Hirz Wessely wrote a Musar text titled Sefer Ha-Middot (Book of Virtues) in approximately 1786.
 Menachem Mendel Lefin of Satanov wrote a text titled Cheshbon Ha-Nefesh (Moral Accounting) in 1809, based in part on the ethical program described in the autobiography of Benjamin Franklin.

-Hasidic Musar literature
+Hasidic

 One form of literature in the Hasidic movement was tracts collecting and instructing mystical-ethical practices.
 These include Tzavaat HaRivash ("Testament of Rabbi Yisroel Baal Shem") and Tzetl Koton by Elimelech of Lizhensk, a seventeen-point program on how to be a good Jew.
 Rabbi Nachman of Breslov's Sefer ha-Middot is a Hasidic classic of Musar literature.

-Mitnagdic and Yeshivish Musar literature
+Mitnagdic and Yeshivish

 The "Musar letter" of the Vilna Gaon, an ethical will by an opponent of the Hasidic movement, is regarded by some as a classic of Musar literature.
 Many of the writings of Yisrael Meir Kagan have also been described as Musar literature.